canonical/operator/HACKING.md

    in the form `ops <major>.<minor>.<patch> and ops-scenario <major>.<minor>.<patch>` and a brief summary of the main changes in the release.
    For example: `ops 2.3.12 Bug fixes for the Juju foobar feature when using Python 3.12`
+5. If the last release was for both `ops` and `ops-scenario`, leave the previous tag choice on `auto`.
+If the last release was for only one package, change the previous tag to be the last time the same package(s) were being released.
-5. Have the release create a new tag, in the form `<major>.<minor>.<patch>` for `ops` and `scenario-<major>.<minor>.<patch>` for `ops-scenario`.
+6. Have the release create a new tag, in the form `<major>.<minor>.<patch>` for `ops` and `scenario-<major>.<minor>.<patch>` for `ops-scenario`.
 If releasing both packages, use the ops tag.
-6. Use the "Generate Release Notes" button to get a copy of the changes into the notes field.
+7. Use the "Generate Release Notes" button to get a copy of the changes into the notes field.
 The 'Release Documentation' section below details the form that the release notes and changelog should take.
-7. For `ops`, change [version.py](ops/version.py)'s `version` to the appropriate string.
+8. For `ops`, change [version.py](ops/version.py)'s `version` to the appropriate string.
 For `ops-scenario`, change the version in [testing/pyproject.toml](testing/pyproject.toml).
 Both packages use [semantic versioning]](https://semver.org/), and adjust independently (that is: ops 2.18 doesn't imply ops-scenario 2.18, or any other number).
-8. Add, commit, and push, and open a PR to get the changelogs and version bumps into main (and get it merged).
+9. Add, commit, and push, and open a PR to get the changelogs and version bumps into main (and get it merged).
-9. Save the release notes as a draft, and have someone else in the Charm-Tech team proofread the release notes.
+10. Save the release notes as a draft, and have someone else in the Charm-Tech team proofread the release notes.
-10. If the release includes both `ops` and `ops-scenario` packages, then push a new tag in the form `scenario-<major>.<minor>.<patch>`.
+11. If the release includes both `ops` and `ops-scenario` packages, then push a new tag in the form `scenario-<major>.<minor>.<patch>`.
 This is done by executing `git tag scenario-x.y.z`, then `git push upstream tag scenario-x.y.z` locally (assuming you have configured `canonical/operator` as a remote named `upstream`).
-11. When you are ready, click "Publish".
+12. When you are ready, click "Publish".
 GitHub will create the additional tag.

 Pushing the tags will trigger automatic builds for the Python packages and publish them to PyPI ([ops](https://pypi.org/project/ops/) and